 What do you eat on a regular day, and how do you placidly break your meals?

 I follow a diet plan consisting of six to eight small meals daily, as my meals are specifically designed to offer more protein and fewer carbs.
 I am a pure vegetarian, and at the inception of my career, I also badged India’s hottest vegetarian award conferred to me by PETA (People for Ethical Treatments of Animals).
 I ardently follow the archaic morning ritual of drinking lukewarm water with lemon and honey on an empty stomach.
 I feel that the two most important things for a healthy lifestyle are getting adequate sleep for 6-8 hours and always drinking ample water.

-How does it feels to be one of B-Town’s leading male actors from a simple college student of Mumbai university?
+How does it feel to be one of B-Town’s leading male actors from a simple college student at Mumbai University?

 My journey has been an amalgamation of luck and hard work.
 I am an alma mater of Mumbai University, and during my college days, I often traveled in crowded Bombay local trains to attend my auditions.
 College life was fun as all those rejections taught me that success is always like nectar when you taste it at last.
 Mumbai taught me to be resilient and egalitarian, wherein one feels that the sky is the limit.
 Mumbai has given me a lot in life and made me what I am today.
 Hence, I am immensely grateful to all my fans who have showered so much unconditional love for these many years.